-The effects of negative worldwide economic events, such as the ongoing effects of the COVID-19 outbreak, economic sanctions, and outbreak of war in Europe, may cause disruptions and extreme volatility in global financial markets, increased rates of default and bankruptcy, impact levels of consumer spending, and may impact our business, operating results, or financial condition.
+The effects of negative worldwide economic events, such as the ongoing effects of the COVID-19 outbreak, economic sanctions, the impact of inflation, interest rate increases, tax increases, taxiff increases, recession, climate regulation, and outbreak of war in Ukraine, may cause disruptions and extreme volatility in global financial markets, increased rates of default and bankruptcy, impact levels of consumer spending, and may impact our business, operating results, or financial condition.
 The ongoing worldwide economic situation, future weakness in the credit markets, and significant liquidity problems for the financial services industry may also impact our financial condition in a number of ways.
 For example, current or potential customers may delay or decrease spending with us, or our partners and affiliates, or may not pay us, or our partners or affiliates, for previously purchased products and services.
 Also, we may have difficulties in securing additional financing.